mshiyaf/todoist.nvim/README.md

 - `:TodoistLogin` – prompt for an API token and save it securely
 - `:TodoistLogout` – delete the saved token file
 - `:TodoistTasks [project_id]` – open fzf-lua picker with your tasks (filtered by optional project id)
+- `:TodoistToday` – colorized Today view, sorted by priority then project
 - `:TodoistAdd` – interactive prompts to create a new task (uses configured default project/priority)
 - `:TodoistComplete <id>` – close a task by id